ajayrtk/Spark-learning/1-Introduction to Apache Spark.md

 ```
 # Python code
 # The entry point into all functionality in Spark is the SparkSession class.
-# To create a SparkSession, just use SparkSession.builder
+# To create a basic SparkSession, just use SparkSession.builder

 from pyspark.sql import SparkSession